Viken-Blockchain-Solutions/web3_patient_portal/frontend/README.md

 2. **Lab Tests**: Based on the consultation, lab tests such as blood clot tests are prescribed.
 3. **Lab Processing**: Tests are conducted and results are processed in the lab.
 4. **Verifiable Credentials**: The lab generates a Verifiable Credential (VC) for the test result.
-5. **Identity Verification**: The patient's identity is verified using Polygon ID.
-6. **Issuance**: The VC is issued directly to the patient's digital wallet.
+5. **Issuance**: The VC is issued directly to the patient's digital wallet.
 This can be done whether the patient is on-site or off-site.

 ## Performance Metrics

-- Count of successful identity verifications
+- Count of successful credentials verifications
-- Count of successfully issued lab test VCs
-- User satisfaction metrics

 ## Potential Risks

-- Security concerns surrounding NFC/Bluetooth integration
 - Interoperability with pre-existing healthcare systems

 ## How to Contribute